Rajasinha II: Early reign: arrival of the Dutch

-Late reign: stalemate
+Later reign: stalemate

 Despite the resurrection of the treaty tensions remained between the Dutch and the Kandyans.
 The Treaty of Münster had secured Dutch independence in Europe in 1648 and they could now pursue colonial and mercantile expansion without fighting a ruinous war on their doorstep simultaneously.
 In contrast the kingdom of Kandy was exhausted by constant war, and still without access to Batticaloa, Trincomalee, and the lowlands.
 Furthermore, it had limited resources, and was increasingly wracked by internal instability.

 Nevertheless, from 1652 joint Kandyan-Dutch forces waged an increasingly brutal war against Portuguese strongholds along the coast.
 During this time Rajasingha had to request support from the sub-king — Patabanda — of Koggala, which suggests that the Kandyan kingdom had by this time become very decentralised, and that local leaders held considerable power.

 The landlocked Kandyans were successful in the inland area of the Korales and Sabaragamuwa but relied heavily on Dutch sea power.
 Accordingly, in August 1655 a large Dutch fleet commanded by Gerard Pietersz.
 Hulft arrived and the war entered its final phase with the siege by land and sea of the Portuguese colonial capital Colombo.
 By this point Rajasingha did not trust the Dutch at all and insisted that the city should be ceded to the Kandyan the moment it fell.
 When this happened in 1656, however, the Dutch shut the gates and left the Kandyans in the hinterlands.
 Faced with what he saw as yet another example of Dutch perfidy, Rajasingha repeated his devastations of the mid-1640s in the hinterlands of Colombo and withdrew to Kandy.
 The Dutch in the meanwhile secured power over the kingdom of Jaffna in 1658 and essentially replaced the Portuguese as Kandy's natural enemy on the island.